williamgilpin/cphy/labs/documentation_and_formatting.md

 ## Docstrings for classes

 For classes, we usually place the appropriate docstring at the top level, rather than within the `__init__` method.
-This ensures that the `help` command will print out the docstring for the class when it is called on the class itself, and not just on an instance of the class.
+However, placing documentation in the top-level class versus the `__init__` method is a [matter of convention,](https://peps.python.org/pep-0257/) and both are valid.
+However, in most environments, the `help` command will print out the docstring for both the class and the `__init__` method when it is called on the class itself, and not just on an instance of the class.

 ```python
 class OrnsteinUhlenbeck: